Welcome to my science based guide that will show you exactly how to use caffeine for weight loss for the highest possible fat burn boost.

 But if caffeine can actually help you lose weight, then why isn't every coffee lover on this planet proudly walking around in a zero-fat body?

-Before we turn to science for answers, take a quick look at what you can expect to learn from this guide:
+Before we turn to science for answers, here's a quick overview of everything that you can expect to learn from this guide:

 Let's dive right in.

 In one study, people drank water mixed with caffeine.
-Those people lost 1-2 lbs (0.5-1 kg) of water weight in just 24 hours.
+On average, caffeine helped the people in the study lose 1-2 lbs (0.5-1 kg) of weight in just 24 hours.

-But the doses of caffeine used in that study were pretty high.
-In other words, you'd have to drink down about 7 cups of coffee to get in that much caffeine (which is way above the FDA's recommendation of 1-2 cups per day).
+The first problem is, the doses of caffeine used in that study were extremely high.
+In other words, you'd have to drink down about 7 cups of coffee to get in that much caffeine, which is way above the FDA's recommendation of 1-2 cups per day.

-In another study, they used smaller doses of caffeine.
+Besides, in another study, they wanted to see if smaller doses of caffeine can still help people lose some water weight.
 The doses were still high, but people got in "only" about 2-3 cups of coffee.
-In smaller doses, caffeine was no longer powerful enough to help people get rid of any water weight.
+In these doses, caffeine was no longer powerful enough to help people get rid of any water weight.

 So there you go.
 While it's possible to get rid of some water weight with caffeine, you can only do it with dangerously high doses.
 Besides, losing water weight can't really help you in the long run.
-As soon as caffeine leaves your body, any water weight you might have lost will return over time.
+As soon as the levels of caffeine in your body drop, that lost water weight will come back in no time.

-What you really want, is to use caffeine to laser-target that stubborn body fat.
+What you really want, is to learn how to use caffeine to laser-target that stubborn body fat.
 So let's take a look at the science behind that.

 One study has shown caffeine increases your calorie burn rate by 10-12%.